Brar21/TypeScript-Learning/README.md

  - The ECMAScript specification is a standardized specification of a scripting language.
 There are six editions of ECMA-262 published.
 Version 6 of the standard is codenamed "Harmony".
 TypeScript is aligned with the ECMAScript6 specification.

  <img src="https://www.tutorialspoint.com/typescript/images/typescript_and_ecmascript.jpg" alt="Typecript-ECMAscript"/>

+ - TypeScript adopts its basic language features from the ECMAScript5 specification, i.e., the official specification for JavaScript.
+TypeScript language features like Modules and class-based orientation are in line with the EcmaScript 6 specification.
+Additionally, TypeScript also embraces features like generics and type annotations that aren’t a part of the EcmaScript6 specification.

+## Why Use TypeScript?
+TypeScript is superior to its other counterparts like CoffeeScript and Dart programming languages in a way that TypeScript is extended JavaScript.
+In contrast, languages like Dart, CoffeeScript are new languages in themselves and require language-specific execution environment.

+## The benefits of TypeScript include −

+Compilation − JavaScript is an interpreted language.
+Hence, it needs to be run to test that it is valid.
+It means you write all the codes just to find no output, in case there is an error.
+Hence, you have to spend hours trying to find bugs in the code.
+The TypeScript transpiler provides the error-checking feature.
+TypeScript will compile the code and generate compilation errors, if it finds some sort of syntax errors.
+This helps to highlight errors before the script is run.

+<b>Strong Static Typing</b> − JavaScript is not strongly typed.
+TypeScript comes with an optional static typing and type inference system through the TLS (TypeScript Language Service).
+The type of a variable, declared with no type, may be inferred by the TLS based on its value.

+TypeScript supports type definitions for existing JavaScript libraries.
+TypeScript Definition file (with .d.ts extension) provides definition for external JavaScript libraries.
+Hence, TypeScript code can contain these libraries.

+TypeScript supports Object Oriented Programming concepts like classes, interfaces, inheritance, etc.

+Components of TypeScript
+At its heart, TypeScript has the following three components −

+Language − It comprises of the syntax, keywords, and type annotations.

+The TypeScript Compiler − The TypeScript compiler (tsc) converts the instructions written in TypeScript to its JavaScript equivalent.

+The TypeScript Language Service − The "Language Service" exposes an additional layer around the core compiler pipeline that are editor-like applications.
+The language service supports the common set of a typical editor operations like statement completions, signature help, code formatting and outlining, colorization, etc.

 ## Steps for intiate
  ``` npm i -g typescript ```